NoDesk-6BD/6sem2025Main/README.md

     <tr align="center">
         <td>3</td>
         <td>High</td>
-        <td align="left">As a decision-maker, I want to analyze the evolution of the number of calls in recent months, segmented by category, to measure the impact of the actions implemented and adjust the strategy when necessary.</td>
+        <td align="left">As a decision-maker, I want to analyze the evolution of the number of tickets in recent months, segmented by category, to measure the impact of the actions implemented and adjust the strategy when necessary.</td>
         <td>8</td>
         <td>1</td>
         <td>RF01, RF03</td>